equinor/amplify-component-lib/README.md

 # Building amplify-component-lib

 Build and publish is done automatically when code is merged into `main` branch, if the package.json version number is higher.
-To increase the version number use `npm run version <type>` and specify what type of [versioning](https://github.com/theogravity/version-bump#quick-start-usage).

 # Using config files from amplify-component-lib